 Historical (2014-2021) data from the ICOS station Abisko-Stordalen palsa bog (SE-Sto) can be downloaded from the ICOS Carbon Portal as Swedish National Network data.
 Quality controls, eddy-covariance flux calculations, gap-fillig, and flux separation in these data sets have been done by ICOS Sweden.

-The station received the ICOS label in May 2022; first ICOS level 2 data will thus be available with the next data release in the begining of 2023.
+The station received the ICOS label as Class 2 Ecosystem station in May 2022; first ICOS level 2 data will thus be available with the next data release in the begining of 2023.

 ICOS level 1 data (near real time): preview on Carbon Portal